romkatv/powerlevel10k/README.md

 prompt; gitstatus spawns `gitstatusd` and `zsh`.
 See [gitstatus](https://github.com/romkatv/gitstatus) for details.
 Powerlevel10k may also spawn `zsh` to perform computation without blocking prompt.
 To avoid security hazard, these background processes aren't shared by different interactive shells.
+They terminate automatically when the parent `zsh` process terminates or runs `exec(3)`.

 ### Are there configuration options that make Powerlevel10k slow?